elastic/integrations/packages/php_fpm/docs/README.md

 This integration has been tested against `v8.2` and `v8.1` standalone versions of PHP-FPM.

-## Prerequisites

-You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on your own hardware.

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
 You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.